Kefwmag/kefwmag.github.io/_posts/2016-04-21-and-the-light.md

 In this article, we asked some members of BackChat’s Arts and Entertainment team to answer some questions, and give their thoughts on the film.

-{% include image.html url="/assets/edition-1/Star wars logo.png" description="Star Wars" %}
+{% include image.html url="/assets/edition-1/Star wars logo.png" description="" %}

 ***Q1 – Did you like the film?
 Why?***